jarviscanada/jarvis_data_eng_AhmedAmer/README.md

 **Core Java Apps - Grep App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AhmedAmer/tree/master/core_java/grep)]: Designed and implemented a Java application that mimics the Linux CLI grep command - effectively searches for string matches in a file directory and returns the lines associated with the pattern.
 The app was implemented using the core Java Util as well as Java NIO library and Java Stream API.
 The app was developed, built, compiled, and packaged using Maven and a Docker image was built and distributed on Dockerhub.
 Testing with JUnit occurred when implementing a method for matching regex expressions to strings.

-**Core Java Apps - Stock Quote App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AhmedAmer/tree/master/core_java/jdbc)]: This project designed and implemented an app with which users can fetch quotes from the Stock Market and purchase/sell shares.
+**Core Java Apps - Stock Quote App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AhmedAmer/tree/master/core_java/jdbc)]: Developed an app with which users can fetch quotes from the Stock Market and purchase/sell shares.
 The app was built with Core Java 11 and Maven was used to manage dependencies.
 Notable libraries used: OkHttpClient for sending HTTP requests, Jackson Core library for parsing JSON data to Quote and Position objects.
 For testing, we used JUNIT5 to write testing methods and Mockito to mock objects during unit testing.
 The application was dockerized for ease of deployment and the user interface currently sits on the command-line interface.

+**Hadoop** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AhmedAmer/tree/master/hadoop)]: Provisioned and configured a Hadoop cluster through Google Cloud Platform’s Dataproc service.
+Performed ETL process on publicly available WDI data by leveraging cluster jobs using HiveQL.
+Analysed the benefits/tradeoffs of storage formats such as columnar vs textfile format, external vs HDFS tables, as well as various optimisation strategies such as partitioned tables.
+Monitored the progress of jobs, the status of resources and any error logs using YARN and Tez web interfaces.
+Reported on findings of differences in performance and optimal setups for big data processing with Hadoop clusters.

 ## Highlighted Projects